PavanRangani/docs/docs/prd/tasks/multi-step-template.md

   - Accountable
   - Consulted: It shows the selected families roles.
 In case of multiple roles, roles are sorted in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
   - Informed: Same as Consulted.
-  - Created On: Shows creation date of template.
   - Description: If it is too long, it appears in the multi line.
-- Sorting order: Templates are sorted in descending order of `Created On`.
+- Sorting order: Templates are sorted in the alphabetical order of `Template Name`.
 - On click, opens a view dialog of the template.
 - On hover, show hover effect and vertmore action menu at right side.
   - Vertmore actions are `Edit` & `Delete`.
 - Show the `Refresh` icon on the header.
 On click, the page will be refreshed.
-- Show proper message when non-admin user access this page via URL.

 ### UI Rule
 - Message for no templates available: `No Template Available`.